cy6erGn0m/kotlin-rxokhttp-websocket/README.md

 # kotlin-rxokhttp-websocket
 WebSocket bindings for Kotlin and RxKotlin based on OkHttp and Gson

+## Motivation
+Do you even know how terrible it would be programming websocket on client side to get it async and robust?
+This is my try to adopt reactive approach to building websocket clients with RxJava/RxKotlin

+## Examples
 With with thing you can simply do

 ```kotlin